williamsaintmartin/weather_predictions_project/README.md

 ## Problem Statement

-I want to predict the apparent temperatures, for the next 7 days, at a specific address in France, to assess how the weather conditions will feel there.
+I want to predict the apparent temperatures, for tomorrow, at a specific address in France, to assess how the weather conditions will feel there.

 ## Technologies Used